 928 – A mint was recorded as being at ‘Haestingaceastre’.
 It was established by King Athelstan (king 924-39), showing that the town was a notable trading centre.
 The first surviving coins bearing the town’s name date from 985-991.
 There were five mint operators in 1017-23, a time of economic boom.
 Minting was discontinued at the end of the reign of King Stephen (1135-54).

-1011 – The Anglo-Saxon Chronicle says that in this year the Vikings over-ran all Kent, Sussex, Surrey and ‘Haestingas’, showing that the Hastings area was still a significant and semi-independent locality.
+1011 – The Anglo-Saxon Chronicle said that by this year the Vikings had over-ran much of southern England, including all Kent, Sussex, Surrey and ‘Haestingas’, showing that the Hastings area was still a significant and semi-independent locality.

 1017 – Some of Hastings was included in the grant of the Manor of ‘Rameslie’ to the Norman Abbey of Fécamp by King Canute.
 This link with Normandy lasted four centuries, and may explain why the Normans chose Hastings as their 1066 base.
 Rameslie may have been Rye; the extent of its manor is unknown, except that it was to the north and east of Hastings, possibly extending into Kent.
 Hastings has always had closer cultural ties to Kent than to western Sussex, a feeling increased by it being the easternmost rape in Sussex (see 1069).
 The Abbey probably founded the churches of All Saints and St Clement’s on its land after the Norman conquest (St Clement’s may have been built c1080).